 Can a WiFi Owner See What Sites I Visit on My Phone?

-In this article, we will explain what exactly a WiFi owner can and can’t see about your browsing history when you use their network on your phone or other devices.
-We’ll also tell you steps you can take to lock down your privacy.
+In this article, we explain what a WiFi owner can and can’t see in 2026 and the practical steps you can take on iPhone and Android to lock down your privacy without breaking everyday browsing.

 How WiFi Networks Work